remy-duez/cryptoZombies/Lesson2/Chapter3/README.md

+# msg.sender
-in Solidity there are global variables available to all functions.
+In Solidity there are global variables available to all functions.
 Here we are going to use msg.sender which refers to the address of the person ( or smart contract ) who called the current function.

 In Solidity, function execution **always** need to start with an external caller.
 So there will always be a msg.sender.